Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/07-update-item.md

                     </td>
                 </tr>
 ```
 You've used listeners in the past, but this time instead of adding one in JavaScript, we're using the HTML attribute `onkeyup`.
-This listener looks for a key on the keyboard being released; in other words, after you press the key down, it waits until a key is released, then does whatever you tell it to. <br>
+This listener looks for a key on the keyboard being released; in other words, after you press the key down, it waits until a key is released then does whatever you tell it to. <br>
 We're adding the listener to the `updateNumber` input field, so anytime a key is released while that field is focus (i.e. we're typing something in the field), the function attached to the listener will run. `this` is passed as a parameter into our function.
 Here, `this` refers to the input field itself, which will allow us to easily access the value of the field in out function. <br>
 If you look at the button, you can see another one of these listener attributes `onclick`.
 That one allows us to make the button do something without having to make it a `submit` type.
 In fact, all of the buttons on this page have that listener attached.

 ### showCurrentData()
-The goal of this listener is to automatically search our database for an id that matches what we've entered into the `updateNumber` field, then populate the `updateValue` filed with the data that is returned.
+The goal of this listener is to automatically search our database for an `id` that matches what we've entered into the `updateNumber` field, then populate the `updateValue` filed with the data that is returned.
 Add this code to the bottom of your `03-auth-test.js` file:
 ```js
 function showCurrentData(e) { //1
 	const fetch_url = `http://localhost:3000/authtest/${e.value}` //2